dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `opts` **any** The options for the query
     -   `opts.transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode but not saved in the ledger, such as cryptographic information for encryption
     -   `opts.target` **Peer?** The peer to use for the transaction proposal, falls back to the first peer in the channel if unspecified
+    -   `opts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;ChaincodeQueryResponse>** A promise containing formatted transactionProposal response from a single peer